 In general, there appears to be little or no difference between aromatic and aliphatic diisocyanates as toxicants.
 In addition, there are insufficient data available to make any major distinctions between polymeric (<1000 MW) and monomeric diisocyanates.
-Based on repeated dose studies in animals by the inhalation route, both aromatic and aliphatic diisocyanates appears to be of high concern for pulmonary toxicity at low exposure levels.
+Based on repeated dose studies in animals by the inhalation route, both aromatic and aliphatic diisocyanates appear to be of high concern for pulmonary toxicity at low exposure levels.
 Based upon a very limited data set, it appears that diisocyanate prepolymers exhibit the same respiratory tract effects as the monomers in repeated dose studies.
 There is also evidence that both aromatic and aliphatic diisocyanates are acutely toxic via the inhalation route.
 Most members of the diisocyanate category have not been tested for carcinogenic potential.
 Though the aromatic diisocyanates tested positive and the one aliphatic diisocyanate tested negative in one species, it is premature to make any generalizations about the carcinogenic potential of aromatic versus aliphatic diisocyanates.
 In the absence of more human data, it would be prudent at this time to assume that both aromatic and aliphatic diisocyanates are respiratory sensitisers.
 Diisocyanates are moderate to strong dermal sensitisers in animal studies.
 Skin irritation studies performed on rabbits and guinea pigs indicate no difference in the effects of aromatic versus aliphatic diisocyanates.

-For monomers, effects on the respiratory tract (lungs and nasal cavities) were objected at levels that repose from 0.002 mg/l. to 0.003 mg/l.
+For monomers, effects on the respiratory tract (lungs and nasal cavities) were observed in animal studies at exposure concentrations of less than 0.005 mg/L. The experimental animal data available on prepolymeric diisocyanates show similar adverse effects at levels that range from 0.002 mg/L to 0.026 mg/L.

-The experimental animal data available on prepolymeric diisocyanates show similar adverse effects at levels that range from 0.002 mg/L to 0.026 mg/L. There is also evidence that both aromatic and aliphatic diisocyanates are acutely toxic via the inhalation route
+There is also evidence that both aromatic and aliphatic diisocyanates are acutely toxic via the inhalation route